 A syndromic genetic deafness clinically variable characterized by bilateral sensorineural hearing loss and euthyroid goiter.

 Biallelic or double heterozygous genetic mutations are identified in about half of patients: biallelic mutations in SLC26A4 (7q31), or double heterozygous mutations in SLC26A4 and FOXI1 (5q34), or in SLC26A4and KCNJ10 (1q23.2).
-Nearly all mutations identified in SLC26A4 are biallelic encoding pendrin, a 780 amino acid multifunctional anion exchanger.
+Nearly all mutations identified in SLC26A4 are biallelic and affect the encoded protein, pendrin, a 780-amino acid multifunctional anion exchanger.
 Less than 1% of affected persons present with double heterozygous mutations.

-The diagnosis is based on the presence of hearing impairment, temporal bone anomalies of the inner ear, and an abnormal perchlorate discharge test (if available) or goiter.
-Inner ear anomalies range from enlargement of the vestibular aqueduct (EVA, which is very common in DFNB4) to cochlear hypoplasia (a decrease in the number of cochlear turns in addition to EVA, which is very rare in DFNB4 but common in PDS).
-These anomalies can be diagnosed by computed tomography (CT) and/or magnetic resonance imaging (MRI), although the former provides better resolution of bony changes.
+The diagnosis of PDS is based on the presence of hearing impairment, temporal bone anomalies of the inner ear, and an abnormal perchlorate discharge test (if available) or goiter.
+The anomalies can be diagnosed by computed tomography (CT) and/or magnetic resonance imaging (MRI), although the former provides better resolution of bony changes.
 Diagnosis is confirmed by molecular genetic testing which is available clinically.

 Prenatal testing for at-risk pregnancies is possible when mutations in a family are known.

 PDS follows an autosomal recessive pattern of inheritance.
 Genetic counseling should be provided to affected families.